Katrina: Ultra-High Resolution (Aug. 28, 2005)

 1999 through 2005 are being distributed through the Scatterometer Climate Record Pathfinder (SCP)

-The FTP directory structure and the available products are described below.
+The file directory structure and the available products are described below.
 Real-time ultra high resolution wind and related products based on our

 algorithms are available from NOAA